-Richmond Fellowship has been making recovery reality for more than 55 years.
+Richmond Fellowship has been making recovery reality for 60 years.
 We’ve come a long way since those early days when we set up with one therapeutic community in Richmond, Surrey.

 We’re now one of the largest voluntary sector providers of mental health support services in England.

 Most recently we’ve grown our organisation into a partnership of like-minded charities, working together to inspire individual recovery nationwide.
 Our new group, called Recovery Focus, officially launched in October 2015.

 Its membership is made up of 2Care, who joined in 2011, CAN and Croftlands Trust, who joined in 2013, My Time, who joined in 2014, and Aquarius, who joined in 2015.

 Richmond Fellowship was founded in 1959.
 A core founding belief in the concept of recovery has been the guiding light throughout our journey to the present day.